Cranot/hugo-allways/content/ebooks/programming/php/index.md

 wikilink: "https://en.wikipedia.org/wiki/PHP"
 developers: ["Zend"]
 gitrank: 4
-description: "Hack the learning process and discover the ways to learn PHP programming easier with their pros and cons suggested for any level from beginner to professional."
+description: "Ebooks are a great way to start learning PHP programming, download and read your ebooks for PHP on any device, free & paid versions are both available."
 ogimage: "/img/programming/ways-covers/13-way-to-learn-php.png"
 authors: ["All Ways to Study Team"]